 The Permittee must monitor and report in accordance with the following conditions.
 Falsification of information submitted to Ecology is a violation of the terms and conditions of this permit.

 S3.A.
 Discharge monitoring reports

-The first monitoring period begins on the effective date of the permit.
-Permittee must:
+The first monitoring period begins on the effective date of the permit (unless otherwise specified).
+The Permittee must: